yoctopuce/yoctolib_java/README.txt

 on Windows: build
 on UNIX:    ./build.sh

+If you use Maven you can recompile everything with
+	mvn package

+or use the library uploaded to maven central repository
+    groupId: com.yoctopuce.java
+    artifactId: yoctolib

 For more details, refer to the documentation specific to each product, which includes sample code with explanations, and a programming reference manual.